 When practicing nursing there are a lot of “hurry up and wait” moments.
 If you don’t have a fair amount of patience you will find yourself very stressed and have difficulty coping with you responsibilities as a nurse.
 If you can appreciate fishing, and the need to wait extended periods of time to wrestle a fish with all your might for a few minutes at a time, then you have what I takes to be a great nurse.

 Being honest is paramount in the field of nursing.
 It is not to anyone’s benefit to fabricate falsehoods when taking care of patients.
-Honesty is required in documentation, in reporting to other nurses and physicians, and in communicating directly with patients.
+Honesty and integrity are required in documentation, in reporting to other nurses and physicians, and in communicating directly with patients.
 A little white lie could seriously alter the care a patient receives and is in no way acceptable.
-If the thought of telling lies makes your soul hurt, then you’d make a great nurse.
+If the thought of telling lies makes your soul hurt, then you might make a great nurse.

 4.A Sense of Humor